davzaman/autopopulus/dev/dev-README.md

 Ray Tune is on pip and conda-forge.
 You can check if conda-forge has the most up-to-date versions [here](https://github.com/conda-forge/ray-packages-feedstock).
 Installation instructions from ray [here](https://docs.ray.io/en/latest/ray-overview/installation.html#installing-from-conda-forge).

-## ray-lightning
-It's very finicky, and I need to use the most up-to-date version on github.
-First uninstall `ray-lightning` and then reinstall with `pip install git+https://github.com/ray-project/ray_lightning@<desiredcommithash>`.
-If using ray-lightning, expect `GPU Available: False`.
-This is fine, as we have to tell pytorch-lightning there are no GPUs so it [doesn't complain](https://github.com/ray-project/ray_lightning/issues/64).

 # Includes:
 - A .gitignore file from this [source](https://raw.githubusercontent.com/github/gitignore/master/Python.gitignore)
 - The nbstripout library that removes any jupyter notebook outputs to be avoided from versioning.
   - Follow instructions on [official repo site](https://github.com/kynan/nbstripout)